nickbrandt/GitLab/doc/administration/geo/disaster_recovery/index.md

 Note the following when promoting a secondary:

-- If replication was paused on the secondary node (for example as a part of upgrading, while you were running a version of GitLab lower than 13.4), you _must_ [enable the node by using the database](../replication/troubleshooting.md#message-activerecordrecordinvalid-validation-failed-enabled-geo-primary-node-cannot-be-disabled) before proceeding.
+- If replication was paused on the secondary node (for example as a part of upgrading, while you were running a version of GitLab earlier than 13.4), you _must_ [enable the node by using the database](../replication/troubleshooting.md#message-activerecordrecordinvalid-validation-failed-enabled-geo-primary-node-cannot-be-disabled) before proceeding.
 - A new **secondary** should not be added at this time.
 If you want to add a new